junglok/tem-docs/docs/service/modules.md

     Use "module keyword key1 key2 ..." to search for all possible modules matching any of the "keys".
     ```

-* If there are many modules on a system, it can be difficult to see what modules are available to load.
-Lmod provides the **overview command** to provide a concise listing
+* When a system has many modules, it can be hard to see what's available.
+Lmod's **overview command** gives a concise listing.

 === ":material-powershell: Command"